Kesterchia/Cubes-Rods-Network-Optimisation/README.md

 ○ The function compute() should return one value, the number of rods which could be cut.
 For example compute([(1, 2), (1, 3), (3, 2)]) should return the value 1.

-● Attach a short text file in which you explain your algorithm.
-It’s a plus if you can provide proof of correctness.

 Example
 rods = [(42, 35), (20, 35), (20, 35), (42, 10)]